 Typically amounting to a few thousand dollars, the cashback handed back can go straight towards paying off the home loan or deposited into an account once the loan is switched over.

-There are normally conditions attached, like a minimum loan size, or the cashback might only be available for certain products.
+There are normally conditions attached, like a minimum loan size, or the cashback might only be available for certain products or to certain borrowers.

 Why cashback offers are controversial